Get Answered for All Your Questions & Other Information

 2. A copy of your Aged Care Assessment Record

-Yes, all rooms are large single rooms with ample cupboard storage for personal belongings and featuring a private en suite with motion sensored lighting for safety and comfort.
+Yes, all rooms are large (31m2 room size) single rooms with ample cupboard storage for personal belongings and a private en suite with motion sensor lighting for safety and comfort.

 The waiting list will vary depending on how many applications we have on hand at any given time.
-Also, urgency is an important criteria that we take into consideration when there is a vacancy.
+It is difficult to predict when a vacancy will occur, and also, urgency is an important criterion that we consider when there is a vacancy.

-Yes, we have one respite care room, which is available to applicants requiring low level care.
+Yes, we have one respite care room available to applicants requiring low-level care.

 We recommend you contact us as early as possible to make a booking for respite care to ensure it's available for the dates you require.
 Please ensure you have your aged care assessment record ready upon making a respite booking.

-For information on the fees and charges that may apply please click here.
+For information on the fees or charges that may apply, please click here.

-We match staff that have the right skills mix to meet the care needs of our residents, which can vary from area to area and time of day.
-There is always a nurse on duty 24/7 and we have many experienced carers.
-We have catering, environmental and administration staff also looking after our resident needs.
+We match staff that have the right skills mix to meet the care needs of our residents, which can vary from area to area and at time of day.
+There is always a nurse on duty 24/7, and we have many experienced carers.
+We have catering, environmental and administration staff looking after our resident's needs.

 We have been in business for over 40 years for one reason – meeting the care needs of our residents.
 We see ourselves as “extended family” and like working with a holistic team comprising residents, families, staff and visiting health professionals.
-We value your input.
-The more information we can document about the resident, the better we can be of service.
+We value your input, and the more information we can document about the resident, the better we can be of service.

 We have a four-week rotating menu, adjusted seasonally.
-We have incorporated a dairy-rich, hi-fibre and hi-protein menu, as we have found through past studies this to be beneficial to residents health.
+We have incorporated a dairy-rich, hi-fibre and hi-protein menu, as we have found this to be beneficial to residents' health through past studies.

-To ensure satisfaction and service, the food menu is discussed at resident food focus groups and resident meetings and residents are encouraged to provide feedback on the meals during these times.
-Food surveys are also given to residents, which allows them to provide anonymous feedback on the meals if they chose to do so.
+The food menu is discussed at resident food focus groups and resident meetings to ensure satisfaction and service.
+Residents are encouraged to provide feedback on the meals during these times.
+Food surveys are also given to residents, which allows them to provide anonymous feedback on the meals if they choose to do so.
 The menus are reviewed very regularly and are overseen by a dietician.

-The catering staff are aware of resident's food likes and dislikes, as well as dietary and cultural requirements, allergies and eating abilities.
+The catering staff are aware of residents' food likes and dislikes, dietary and cultural requirements, allergies and eating abilities.
 Alternatives are offered if a resident does not like a particular food.